Contraceptive implants

 Things to consider

-- It may cause side effects such as irregular bleeding or painful periods, nausea or mood swings.
+- It may cause side effects such as irregular bleeding painful periods, nausea or mood swings.
 If this happens, see your doctor.

 - Implanon can be used while breastfeeding (but check with your doctor first).